Artificial Darkness in the Camera, Camera Archivum is a series of

-Haptic Cameras is a series of 20” 20”in prints that explore the mechanical, manual, tactile side of photography that has to some extend been lost today.
-They are framed in white wood square box frames with Uv Museum plexi.
+16” x 16”in prints that explore artificial darkness, a dark champer that exists inside every camera.
+The project documents the mechanical, manual, tactile side of photography that has to some extend been lost today.
+These works are framed in 3 in deep white wood square box frames with Uv Museum plexi.

 The images themselves present us with a complex mass of cables and gears, they remind us of the incredibly complicated mechanisms inside many cameras, while also exposing how simple other cameras, for example view cameras are.
-Simultaneously Haptic Cameras will function as a quasi–memorial, an ode to these iconic machines.
+Simultaneously Artificial Darkness in the Camera, Camera Archivum will function as a quasi–memorial, an ode to these iconic machines.

 Next